QuicksilverBR/Linux-Controller-Fixes/README.md

 # Linux-Controller-Fixes
 A collection of fixes picked up over time to allow game controllers (primarily HOTAS systems) to work as expected under Linux.
-Applies to Wine and native applications.
+Applies to both Wine and native applications.